microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraGroup.md

 This example demonstrates how to update a group description.

-This command updates the description of a specified group in Microsoft Entra ID.

 ### Example 2: Update a group display name
 ```powershell
 PS C:\>Set-EntraGroup -ObjectId "11fa5e1e-737c-40c5-835e-416ae3959606" -DisplayName "Parents of Conto"
 ```

-This example demonstrates how to update a group display name.

 This command updates the display name of a specified group in Microsoft Entra ID.